JackXuRepo/quiry/docs/phase1/user_stories.md

 ## UI/UX

 _#9 - Priority MED - Difficulty LOW_
-I am a History professor, I have never used a computer before.
-I need written documentation on how to use this new technology.
+As a guest to this software, Hakim does not understand how to navigate his way around the program.
+He needs a written documentation on how to use this new technology.

 _#10 - Priority MED - Difficulty LOW_
-As a design student, I hate poor design.
-I am expecting to find something on a website that has a clean and clear graphic design.
+As a student who wants a simple to use UI, Jane is expecting to find something on a website that has clean and clear graphic design.

 _#11 - Priority MED - Difficulty LOW_
-I am a foreign student and I don't know the language.
-I rely on icons and symbols to get much of the meaning.
+As a guest, Hakim finds it hard to understand the documentation on the UI.
+He relies on icons and symbols to get much of the meaning.

 ## Additional Functionality